Lauren Roddick-Brown

 Brianna Blanco

-Brianna is the Lead Explorers Educator at the Asheville Farmstead School.
+Brianna is the Lead Educator at the Asheville Farmstead School.
+She oversees the Littlest Learners program.
 Brianna’s journey prior to the Farmstead included working and living in the wilderness as a Wilderness Field Instructor for a Wilderness Therapy Program.
 During her two years in the wilderness, she taught the children how to overcome challenges, express their emotions safely, and primitive camping skills.
 She has experience in creating and facilitating recreational programs for children of all ages.
 In addition, she also has experience in working with children of all different needs such as; Autism spectrum, ADHD, and other behavioral health backgrounds.

-Brianna is pursuing her Undergraduate degree at Western Carolina University for Parks and Recreational Management.
-She will have obtained her Bachelors of Science in the Fall of 2023.
-She believes that all levels of education are important and is striving to achieve her Graduate degree in Experiential Education.
+Brianna obtained her Undergraduate degree at Western Carolina University for Parks and Recreational Management in Cullowhee, North Carolina.
+She believes that all levels of education are important and is currently striving to achieve her Graduate degree at Montreat College for Clinical Mental Health Counseling.
+She has a tremendous passion for helping others and holds a strong belief on nature being a therapeutic setting for all.

 Brianna was born in New Jersey, then moved to Charlotte, NC when she was younger.
 She spent most of her childhood growing up in the city.
 When the opportunity for change arose, she took it to live in the beautiful Smoky Mountains and has not left since.

 Brianna has an enormous love for nature and the outdoors.
 She is not afraid to get a little dirty in the woods when it comes to playing and facilitating activities.
-She spends most of her free time hiking, backpacking, practicing yoga, and playing with her dog Cinnamon.
-Some fun facts about Brianna are that she is a pro at hula hooping, enjoys all music, and attends concerts.
+She spends most of her free time hiking, backpacking, practicing yoga, and playing with her dog Cinnamon and cat Rex.
+Some fun facts about Brianna are that she is a pro at hula hooping, enjoys live music, and can fluently speak Spanish.

 Sprout Educator